abi4203/Ice-cream-parlor/README.md

 ### Database Setup

 The application uses SQLite to store data.
-The database will be created automatically when the application runs for the first time.
-However, you can manage and query the database using SQLite tools or command-line interface.
+The database (`ice_cream_parlor.db`) will be created automatically when the application runs for the first time.
+You can inspect or manage the database by:

+1. Using SQLite tools (e.g., DB Browser for SQLite) to open `ice_cream_parlor.db`.
+2. Running queries through the SQLite command line interface.

 ### Running the Application with Docker